MelbourneDeveloper/RestClient.Net/README.md

  - Click "Get My Repos" to get my public repos, or enter your own username/password for your private repos
  - [This](https://github.com/MelbourneDeveloper/RestClient.Net/blob/master/RestClient.Net.Samples.Uno/RestClient.Net.Samples.Uno.Shared/MainPage.xaml.cs) is the code.
 It's shared across Wasm and UWP
  - If you run the RestClient.Net.Samples.Uno.UWP project, you will see that the app is almost identicle to the one in the browser
+ - Log any issues in the issues section please!

 ### Comparison ###